CarKept

 Common MOT failure reasons for the ISUZU TROOPER

-The most common reason the ISUZU TROOPER fails its MOT is body, chassis, structure — present in 63.7% of failed tests, most often logged as "constant velocity boot split or insecure, no longer prevents the ingress of dirt".
+The most common reason the ISUZU TROOPER fails its MOT is brakes — present in 69.7% of failed tests, most often logged as "Efficiency below requirements".

 Top MOT failure categories for the ISUZU TROOPER